ash-roof/archnite/README.md

 ## Contributing

 This is my first open-source project, so I'll try to keep things simple and flexible for the time being.
-This is a learning exercise for me with these technologies, so feel free to open issues & discussion, suggest improvements, features or bug fixes.
-Any contribution is welcome and I'd love to learn from anyone more experienced with any part of this stack.
+Feel free to open issues & discussions, suggest improvements, features or bug fixes.
+Any contribution is welcome and I'd love to learn new things about any part of this stack.